sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 | createRemediationTicket                 | Used to create one remediation ticket                                                              |
 | writeRemediationTickets                 | Used to update remediation tickets status                                                          |

-## launch remediation and create ITSM tickets / refresh ITSM tickets status / retry in case of error
+## Launch remediation and create ITSM tickets

 Several workflows are available to automatically create/update remediations.
 You can launch them through a scheduled batch (`igrc_workflow.[cmd|sh]`) if you want automate remediation creation or ITSM tickets refresh.
 Those workflows are located in `/workflow/bw_iasreview/`